-1. What constitutes an “aggravating” DUI circumstance?
+1. What does an “aggravating” DUI circumstance actually mean?

 3. Exactly what added penalties can be imposed for DUI with aggravating circumstances?